 The short answer is – Yes.
 The way many companies administer their gas card or fuel reimbursement programs, they absolutely should be taxing these expenditures.
 But under certain conditions you do not have to tax the fuel.

-Before sorting through what the IRS rules are, and when to tax versus when not to tax, it’s important to examine the ways you can pay for employees’ fuel and how to properly administer the program.
+If your organization currently pays directly for employees' fuel and is not ready to make any changes to its car allowance policy, it is important to know the IRS rules, and when to tax versus when not to tax.
+First, let's examine the ways you can pay for employees’ fuel and how to properly administer the program.

 Ways to pay for employees' fuel usage